 Summary Of A Complete Guide To Using A Wheelchair In The UK

 Manual wheelchairs are classified into two types: foldable and rigid.
 Foldable chairs can fit into a small space after being used.
-Rigid versions are constructed of lightweight materials like aircraft-grade aluminium and titanium.
+Fixed versions are constructed of lightweight materials like aircraft-grade aluminium and titanium.
 Sports wheelchairs have high camber angles to improve stability and ‘Frog Legs’ for shock absorbers.

 Wheelchairs are used for anything from everyday transportation to specialised activities.
 There are many different types of wheelchairs, each with its propulsion system.
-Independent manual wheelchair features four wheels, a skeleton, seat, and footrests.
+An Independent manual wheelchair features four wheels, a skeleton, a seat, and footrests.
 Push-rims on the larger rear wheels have a diameter smaller than the tyre.